-

 SECTION 5.3 FACILITIES OPERATION & MAINTENANCE COMMITTEE

-5.3.1 Develop maintenance schedules for IFN’s facilities and real property and maintain accurate and
+5.3.1 Develop maintenance schedules for IFN’s facilities and real property and maintain accurate and contemporaneous maintenance records.

-5.3.2 Prepare annual maintenance budget and present it to the President for use in the overall Operations
+5.3.2 Prepare annual maintenance budget and present it to the President for use in the overall Operations Budget of the Executive Committee.

 5.3.3 Assist the Executive Committee in the selection of contractors and the awarding of contracts.

-5.3.6 Report the activities of the Facilities Operation and Maintenance Committee to the Executive
+5.3.4 Solicit proposals and manage and administer relationships with outside vendors.
+5.3.5 Assist the Board of Trustees in facilities and expansion planning.
+5.3.6 Report the activities of the Facilities Operation and Maintenance Committee to

-Committee at its regular meetings, or when asked by the President.
+the Executive Committee at its regular meetings, or when asked by the President.

-5.3.7 The Facilities Operation and Maintenance Committee shall comprise of three (3) members: Director
+5.3.7 The Facilities Operation and Maintenance Committee shall comprise of three (3) members: Director of Facilities and Maintenance to be appointed by the

-5.3.8 The Director of Facilities Operation may solicit the help and participation of any member of the
+5.3.8 The Director of Facilities Operation may solicit the help and participation of any member of the community as deemed appropriate

-5.3.9 The Facilities Operation and Maintenance Committee shall serve in an advisory capacity to the
+5.3.9 The Facilities Operation and Maintenance Committee shall serve in an advisory capacity to the Executive Committee.

 SECTION 5.4 PUBLIC RELATIONS AND OUTREACH COMMITTEE

-5.4.1 Develop programs to pro-actively reach out to and build bridges with neighbors and the local
+5.4.1 Develop programs to pro-actively reach out to and build bridges with neighbors and the local community at large.

 5.4.2 Develop a “Welcome Packet” of information for new Muslim visitors to IFN community.

-5.4.3 Manage IFN’s involvement with civic organizations, such as organizations promoting social justice
+5.4.3 Manage IFN’s involvement with civic organizations, such as organizations promoting social justice within the local community, to ensure continuous

-5.4.4 Coordinate with the Religious Affairs and Education Committees to develop programs with schools,
+5.4.4 Coordinate with the Religious Affairs and Education Committees to develop programs with schools, colleges and universities in the surrounding area to

-colleges and universities in the surrounding area to help educate the public about Islam and Muslims.
+help educate the public about Islam and Muslims.

-5.4.5 Work with the President to represent the IFN in the local community and at various media outlets.
+5.4.5 Work with the President to represent IFN in the local community and at various media outlets.

-5.4.6 Distribute information through newsletters, the internet, mailings and other forms of dissemination.
+5.4.6 Distribute information through newsletters, the Internet, mailings and other forms of dissemination.

 5.4.7 Develop and produce any special promotional material, flyers and special announcements.

-5.4.8 The Public Relations and Outreach Committee shall comprise of three (3) members: Director of
+5.4.8 The Public Relations and Outreach Committee shall comprise of three (3) members: Director of Public Relations and Outreach to be appointed by the

-5.4.9 Maintain the audio-visual records and archives of the IFN under the guidance and leadership of the
+5.4.9 Maintain the audio-visual records and archives of IFN under the guidance and leadership of the Secretary of the Executive Committee.

-5.4.10 The Director of Public Relations and Outreach may solicit the help and participation of any member
+5.4.10 The Director of Public Relations and Outreach may solicit the help and participation of any member of the community as deemed appropriate.

-5.4.11 The Public Relations and Outreach Committee shall serve in an advisory capacity to the Executive
+5.4.11 The Public Relations and Outreach Committee shall serve in an advisory capacity to the Executive Committee.

 SECTION 5.5 YOUTH SERVICES COMMITTEE